Creating Strong Passwords

 Creating Strong Passwords Using Password Managers anchor link

-Fortunately, a password manager can help.
-A password manager is a tool that creates and stores passwords for you, so you can use many different passwords on different sites and services without having to memorize them.
+A password manager is a tool that creates and stores unique passwords for you, so you can use many different passwords on different sites and services without having to memorize them.
 Password managers:

 Creating Strong Passwords Using Dice anchor link

-There are a few passwords that you should memorize and that need to be particularly strong.
+You should memorize a few passwords that need to be particularly strong.
 These include:

 One of many difficulties when people choose passwords themselves is that people aren't very good at making random, unpredictable choices.
 An effective way of creating a strong and memorable password is to use dice and a word list to randomly choose words.
 Together, these words form your “passphrase.”
 A "passphrase" is a type of password that is longer for added security.
 For disk encryption and your password manager, we recommend selecting a minimum of six words.